jordanosborn/CrowdAnalysisDDM/README.md

 Note: Dockerfile and docker_startup.sh file should be in the same folder.
 Script will pass the arguments given to the **docker run** command to the DDM executable.

-All results will be stored inside the container can be extracted using
+All results will be stored inside the container and can be extracted using

     docker cp <containerId>:/file/path/within/container /host/path/target